Second Opinion

 It is beneficial but not necessary that you bring to your visit any medical records and studies (X-ray, MRI, CT, nerve studies) with reports on your current condition.

 During your visit, I will ask you about your symptoms and any prior diagnoses, examine and explain your condition, and discuss potential non-surgical and surgical treatment options.
 You should leave my office with a clear understanding of the opinion, whether or not it agrees with the first physician's recommendations.
 If you have any questions or concerns at any time, I encourage you to bring them up during our discussion.
+I will examine you; however, I will not perform X-rays or other studies.
+I do not provide treatment to patients seeking a second opinion to avoid any perceived conflict of interest while giving the second opinion.

 If you would like to schedule a second opinion appointment, please call my office at (402) 390-4111.
 Also, visit the New Patient section for downloadable forms and instructions to bring to your visit.